ono-midori/ono-midori.github.io/techs/zguide.md

 ### Request-Reply Combination

 We have four request-reply sockets, each with a certain behavior.
-We’ve seen how they connect in simple and extended request-reply patterns.
+We've seen how they connect in simple and extended request-reply patterns.
 But these sockets are building blocks that you can use to solve many problems.

 These are the legal combinations: